 - Click Continue.
 Agree to the licensing terms before the software reboots on your Mac.

-Note: Besides macOS installation, you can also downgrade macOS Monterey to an older version of OS X, such as El Capitan, Yosemite, Mavericks, etc, depending on how old your Mac is.
+Note: Besides macOS installation, you can also downgrade macOS Ventura to an older version of OS X, such as El Capitan, Yosemite, Mavericks, etc, depending on how old your Mac is.
 Just go to the Mac App Store to upgrade to the version.
 This is conducted within the Internet Recovery Mode.

 - Click on Apple and select Restart from the dropdown menu.